BrianZah/Algorithm-Engineering-Lab/Project/readme.md

 The complete project folder can also be downloaded to compare the performance with the gnu_parallel library.
 For further details, have a look at the provided CMake script.
 # How to use
+## adopting blocksize to system's L1-Cache
+Please, adopt the blocksize to your system's L1-Cache.
+You will find further information in the first comment of the library (ppartquick.hpp).
 ## ppartition
 ```cpp
 template< class FwdIt, class Predicate >